Skip to content

 class VerifyBFDPeersIntervals(AntaTest):

-"""Verifies the timers of the IPv4 BFD peers in the specified VRF.
+"""Verifies the timers of IPv4 BFD peer sessions.

 Expected Results